smiyc/cnpg-playground/README.md

 ## Monitoring

-If you want your clusters to be monitored by the [CloudNativePG Grafana Dashboard](https://github.com/cloudnative-pg/grafana-dashboards) you can add the Prometheus & Grafana operators by running the [monitoring-setup.sh ](./scripts/monitoring-setup.sh).
+If you want your clusters to be monitored by the [CloudNativePG Grafana Dashboard](https://github.com/cloudnative-pg/grafana-dashboards) you can add the Prometheus & Grafana operators by running the [monitoring-setup.sh](./scripts/monitoring-setup.sh).

 ### Setup
 ```bash